Sooyoun Park

 MORE ABOUT SOOYOUN

-As a first-generation student and a daughter of Korean immigrants with a multigenerational and bilingual upbringing, Sooyoun is dedicated to creating culturally-grounded health interventions with a lifespan approach to health.
-She is also passionate about and hopeful for a future in which all people have the ability to feel connected to land.
+As a daughter of Korean immigrants and a first-generation student, Sooyoun feels passionately about culturally informed and linguistically accessible care and education for all people.
+She is also hopeful for a future in which all people have the ability to feel deeply connected to land, food, and each other.

 SHARE